 We have identified the Fire Brigade Services Act, 1987 (Act No. 99 of 1987) (FBSA) which was promulgated in 1987 as one of the old-order legislation that require a comprehensive review.
 This review aims to closely align and harmonise the FBSA with other applicable legislation.
 Initially, we attempted to achieve the objectives of reviewing the FBSA through amendments and accordingly commenced with the process.
 Whilst this process was underway, it became evident that this approach will not enable us to achieve the desired objectives due to the nature of aspects that must be introduced in the revised fire services legislation.
 In view of this, and consistent with government's approach to policy development, a Discussion Paper on the review of fire services legislation was published for public comments in March 2013.
-The Discussion Paper is followed by this White Paper which will culminate in a revised fire services legislation.
+The Discussion Paper is followed by the White Paper that will culminate in a revised fire services legislation.
 This approach will ensure that prior to the promulgation of the revised fire services legislation, a clear policy framework for the function is in place for all role players to grasp the fundamental principles and policy direction underpinning the legislation.

 This White Paper on Fire Services is therefore designed to outline key policy proposals that the proposed fire services legislation must address going forward.
 This White Paper also seeks to prioritise fire risk reduction as a core element of the proposed fire brigade services legislation.
 While fire-fighting services are provided at both local government level and by designated services, this White Paper also clearly outlines the roles and responsibilities that both national and provincial governments must execute in support of municipalities and other stakeholders involved in fire services across the country.
-The White Paper will be released for wider public consultation and comments through publication in the government gazette.
+The White Paper has been released for wider public consultation and comments through publication in the government gazette and inputs that were received were duly assessed and integrated accordingly.